ALL THINGS EGYPTIAN UROMASTYX

 Uromastyx aegypia microlepis

-I personally only keep the U.a.aegyptia subspecies, the group white can grow the largest.
+I personally only keep the U.a.aegyptia subspecies, this subspecies can grow the largest.
 Most of the animals from this group were imported back in the 1980's and 1990's, and all true giant Egyptian Uromastyx are from offspring of these groups.
 In more recent years, the Egyptian Uromastyx currently in the country and being actively imported are of the U.a.microlepis subspecies.

 Coloration & Characteristics

-Male Egyptians as full grown adult will develop a dark black throat.
+The Male Egyptian as full-grown adults will develop a dark black throat.
 It is one of their masculine characteristics developed due to testosterone production.
 This does not mean it is a reliable way to determine the gender of the Egyptian.
 Females have been observed with a dak throat also.
 Male Egyptians will also develop a large head in comparison to a female the same length.
 They have a large hemi-penile bulge and pronounced femoral pore.
-Although females will produce false bulges, females rarely show femoral pores.
+Although females will produce false bulges, females rarely show femoral pores or have visible femoral pore secretions along their hips and belly.

 Once you begin to see these pronounced sexually dimorphic characteristics, it is a good sign your male is ready to breed.
 Testosterone production is a key factor on breeding for these animals.